The short answer is yes—you can get car insurance in Texas even if you don’t have a driver’s license.

 Starting early has no drawbacks, and once you obtain your Texas license, you can always update your policy.

-Yes, You can get Car and Motorcycle Insurance in Texas Without a License
+Yes, You Can Get Car and Motorcycle Insurance in Texas Without a License

 Here’s the bottom line: